Western gorilla: Description

-Western gorillas are generally lighter colored than eastern gorillas.
+Western gorillas are generally lighter coloured than eastern gorillas.
 Western gorillas have black, dark grey or dark brown-grey hair with a brownish forehead.
-Males average 167 cm although reaching a height up to 176 cm, with males weighing 145 to 191 kg and females weighing 58 to 72 kg.
+Males average 1.67 m although reaching a height up to 1.76 m, with males weighing 145-191 kg and females weighing 58-72 kg.
 Captive western gorillas average 157 kg in males and 80 kg in females.
 Another source describes the weight of wild male western lowland gorillas as 146 kg.
 The Cross River gorilla differs from the western lowland gorilla in both skull and tooth dimensions.

-Behavior and ecology
+Behaviour and ecology

 Western gorillas live in groups that vary in size from two to twenty individuals.
 Such groups are composed of at least one male, several females and their offspring.
 A dominant male silverback heads the group, with younger males usually leaving the group when they reach maturity.
 Females transfer to another group before breeding, which begins at eight to nine years old; they care for their young infants for the first three to four years of their lives.
 The interval between births, therefore, is long, which partly explains the slow population growth rates that make the western gorilla so vulnerable to poaching.
 Due to the long gestation time, long period of parental care, and infant mortality, a female gorilla will only give birth to an offspring that survives to maturity every six to eight years.
 Western gorillas are long-lived and may survive for as long as 40 years in the wild.
 A group's home range may be as large as 30 km2, but is not actively defended.
 Wild western gorillas are known to use tools.

-Western gorillas' diets are high in fiber, including leaves, stems, fruit, piths, flowers, bark, invertebrates, and soil.
+Western gorillas' diets are high in fiber, including leaves, stems, ferns, fruit, piths, flowers, bark, invertebrates, and soil.
 The frequency of when each of these are consumed depends on the particular western gorilla group and the season.
 Furthermore, different groups of western gorillas eat differing numbers and species of plants and invertebrates, suggesting they have a food culture.
 Fruit comprises most of the western lowland gorillas' diets when it is abundant, directly influencing their foraging and ranging patterns.
 There is a correlation between the amount of time a western gorilla travels and the season in which fruits are available.
 Western gorillas spend more time traveling and feeding during the seasons when fruits are abundant compared to when there is less fruits available.
-Fruits of the genera Tetrapleura, Chrysophyllum, Dialium, and Landolphia are favored by the western gorillas.
+Fruits of the genera Tetrapleura, Chrysophyllum, Dialium, and Landolphia are favoured by the western gorillas.
 Low-quality herbs, such as leaves and woody vegetation, are only eaten when fruit is scarce.
 In the dry season from January to March, when fleshy fruits are few and far between, more fibrous vegetation such as the leaves and bark of the low-quality herbs Palisota and Aframomum are consumed.
 Of the invertebrates consumed by the western gorillas, termites and ants make up the majority.
 Caterpillars, grubs, and larvae are also consumed in rarity.